-However, there are certain maneuvers that are explicitly forbidden by the UFC and other MMA organizations, which are completely and totally cool with, provided that they are performed in a controlled manner.
+However, there are certain maneuvers that are explicitly forbidden by many MMA organizations, which are completely and totally cool with, provided that they are performed in a controlled manner.
 Be aware that the following techniques are permitted:

 - Attacks to the groin. (“Groin attacks are not permitted -- they’re encouraged!”)